View AGNES REED's Obituary on post-gazette.com and share memories

 REED AGNES ELIZABETH

-Age 98, quietly on November 11, 2019 in Stockton, CA, formerly of Pittsburgh, PA.
-Fifth Avenue High School graduate, retired Social Worker Supervisor for 25 years, she was reared at an early age at Wesley Center A.M.E.
-Zion Church.
-Daughter of the late Charles and Bertie Fisher-Stokes.
-Wife of the late Richard K. Dixon, Sr. and the late Edgar Reed; beloved mother of Richard K. (Phyllis Lomax) Dixon, Judith Dixon Dennis, Carol Ann Porter; sister of Rachel Berry, Betty Frazier; grandmother of six; great-grandmother of 19; great-great-grandmother of one; and a host of relatives.
+Age 98, quietly on November 11, 2019, in Stockton, CA formerly of Pittsburgh, PA; beloved mother of Richard K. (Phillis Lomax) Dickson, Judith Dickson Dennis, Carol Ann Porter; sister of Rachel Berry, Betty Frazier; grandmother of six; great-grandmother of 19; great-great-grandmother of one; and a host of relatives.
 Friends may call Friday, November 22, 2019, 4-8 p.m. at WHITE MEMORIAL CHAPEL, 800 Center St. at South Ave.
-Wilkinsburg 15221.
-Funeral Ceremony, Saturday, November 23, 1 p.m. at Church of the Holy Cross, 7507 Kelly St. 15208.
+Wilkinsburg, 15211 Funeral ceremony Saturday, November 23, 2019 11 a.m.
+(Notice of Time Change at Church of the Holy Cross, 7507 Kelly St., 15208).
 Burial Uniondale Cemetery.